This is another of the essays which has been around since the collection was first uploaded in April, 2003.

 Particularly now that Albus tells us in HBP that during his first rise, Voldemort had dismissed the option of extending his life by way of stealing Flamel’s Stone, or of attempting to create one himself.

 Note: the plan to bring the Stone to Hogwarts had to have been announced to the staff some time before the Stone was actually brought to the school, in order for the labyrinth to be created to guard it.
-Voldemort, who had already enslaved, but we are forced to accept the reading that he had not yet completely possessed Quirrell (primarily because Rowling was so careless as to have Quirrell shaking Harry’’s hand without ill effects when Hagrid introduces them in the Leaky Cauldron early in the book), learned of it and ordered Quirrell to make his attempt on Gringotts to see if he could nip in and get it ahead of Hagrid.
+Voldemort, who had already enslaved, but we are forced to accept the reading that he had not yet completely possessed Quirrell (primarily because Rowling was so careless as to have Quirrell shaking Harry’’s hand without ill effects when Hagrid introduces them in the Leaky Cauldron early in the book, and nobody at Bloomsbury caught it), learned of it and ordered Quirrell to make his attempt on Gringotts to see if he could nip in and get it ahead of Hagrid.

-What I suspect the Hogwarts staff’s objective was — in addition to rescuing Quirrell, and capturing Voldemort if they could — was to distract Voldemort from setting any of his other suspected goals in motion.
+What I suspect the Hogwarts staff’s objective at this point might have been — in addition to rescuing Quirrell, and capturing Voldemort if they could — was to distract Voldemort from setting any of his other suspected goals in motion.

 Dumbledore (and I would have thought most of the rest of his senior staff — although Rowling does not seem to agree with me) already knew that Quirrell had been got at and overpowered by Voldemort.
 Dumbledore and his closest colleagues probably also knew that if Voldemort had actually physically possessed Quirrell, then they were engaged in a race against time before the body he was possessing failed.